nghiant3223/nghiant3223.github.io/_posts/2025-03-11-go-scheduler.md

 }
 ```

-Because there is exactly one P, there are many cases that could happen.
+Because there is exactly one `P`, there are many cases that could happen.
-One, neither goroutine runs because the main function has taken control of the P.
+One, neither goroutine runs because the main function has taken control of the `P`.
 Two, one goroutine runs while the other is starved of execution.
 Three, somehow both goroutines run concurrently—almost magically.